Team-RADDISH/ParticleDA.jl/README.md

 ### Output

-If `verbose` is set to `true`, `TDAC()` will produce a hdf5 file in the run directory.
+If `verbose` is set to `true`, `ParticleDA()` will produce a hdf5 file in the run directory.
 The file name is `tdac.h5` by default.
 The file contains the true and assimilated ocean height, particle weights, parameters used, and other metadata at each data assimilation time step.
 To read the output file, use the [HDF5 library](https://www.hdfgroup.org/solutions/hdf5/).

-A basic plotting tool is provided in a [jupyter notebook](https://github.com/Team-RADDISH/TDAC.jl/blob/master/extra/Plot_tdac_output.ipynb).
+A basic plotting tool is provided in a [jupyter notebook](https://github.com/Team-RADDISH/ParticleDA.jl/blob/master/extra/Plot_tdac_output.ipynb).
 This is intended as a template to build more sophisticated postprocessing tools, but can be used for some simple analysis.
 Set the variable `timestamp` in the third cell to plot different time slices from the output file.
 More functionality may be added as the package develops.

 ### Running in Parallel